-How have various implicit biases—weight, disability, age, skin-tone, race, and sexuality—changed across the U.S.?
-Draw your predictions on the graph, and compare them with the real data.
+How have various implicit biases changed in the U.S. over time?
+Draw your predictions and compare them with the real data!

 The past decade been anything but business-as-usual.
 We witnessed growing conversations about politics, global health, and social reform.
 American society has undoubtedly changed, which led psychologists Tessa Charlesworth and Mahzarin Banaji to ask: has bias in America changed too?
 More specifically, has implicit bias changed?